thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

+TODO: settings need to be added to backups

 TODO: styles not loading when offline

 TODO: finish cleaning up WendlerWorkout